PLEASE UPDATE YOUR BROWSER

 Getting Started

-1/ Download the Tor Browser to surf the net anonymously and access the dark web
+1/ Download the to surf the “surface” net anonymously and access the dark web if you wish

-2/ Download Onionshare to share files and documents (Tax documents, medical information, or unpublished research) anonymously.
+2/ Download to share files and documents (Tax documents, medical information, or unpublished research) anonymously

-This will work in your existing system (Windows, Mac or Linux) and give you a chance to evaluate TOR before taking the next step with TAILS – a bit more complex 🙂
+This will work with your existing system (Windows, Mac or Linux) and give you a chance to evaluate TOR before taking the next step with – a bit more complex 🙂

 Become Invisible Online With The Tails OS, Incognito Linux System Used by Edward Snowden to Evade the NSA